 Stream temperature monitoring could provide insight into important fish populations

-About 20 attendees from Hoonah, Sitka, Skagway and Wrangell came to Klukwan to practice stream monitoring.
 The Chilkat River and its nearby waters are a major source of food for subsistence fishermen in Haines and Klukwan.
+That's one reason decreased salmon runs are alarming in the Chilkat and other rivers in Southeast.

 Comments